Gerona Beatus: Style

 Several of the manuscript's images indicate an extensive knowledge of Islamic iconography, despite the general style reflecting artistic developments in northern Europe.
 It has been suggested that this indicates the purpose of the original Commentaries was in opposition to Islamic rule, and a direct criticism of the Mozarabs.

 Symbolism

 The Islamic rider, from the Gerona Beatus.

 Illumination from the Girona Beatus.
 Scriptoria of monastery, including portraits of the miniaturists Emeterius and Ende.

-The meaning of the symbols and iconography contained within the manuscript have been the subject of much debate.
+The meaning of the symbols and iconography contained within the manuscript has been the subject of much debate.

-Most interesting in this context, is an image of a mounted figure, in Islamic dress, spearing a snake.
+Most interesting in this context is an image of a mounted figure, in Islamic dress, spearing a snake.
 The meaning of the rider is part of a larger debate, taking place since the early 1990s, over the purpose behind Beatus's compilations and their popularity throughout Christian Spain in the succeeding centuries.

 Anti Islam interpretation

 The image seems out of place, given that the snake is typically a symbol of Satan in Christian iconography.
 It can, however, also represent wisdom, forcing the viewer to ask whether the mounted figure is a Mudejar, destroying the embodiment of Christian wisdom, or a Mozarab, destroying evil: which points to a rather complex and ambivalent view of Mozarabs at the time.
 To further complicate interpretation, the idea of the Christian as a "cunning serpent" was prominent in the Cordovan martyrs’ movement.